Globalnet626/100-days-of-code/log.md

 1.)
 It's right here.
 I'll spin it off to its own repo sometime in the future.

 ### Day 3: June 17, Sunday
-## NOTE: I did make progress at this date but I wasn't able to comit or push to the Git sever however until today, July 17th.
 **Today's Progress**:  Tetromino Primitives

 **Thoughts** Starting to flesh out the primitives and the actor objects.
 This way I am closer to creating the logic required to make a functional tetris game.
 Today I have accomplished